Metropolitan School District of Lawrence Township

 The Metropolitan School District of Lawrence Township is a school district in Lawrence Township in northeast Marion County, Indianapolis, Indiana.
 It covers an area of 48 sqmi and in 2010 had a student enrollment just under 16,000.

 It includes two high schools, two middle schools, eleven elementary schools, four kindergarten centers, and one alternative school for at-risk students of middle-school and high-school age.
 It also operates a Diploma Recovery Program for adults (over 18) and a Community Education Program.

-The district includes eight National Blue Ribbon Schools, which have achieve a 97% graduation rate and over 75% progression to post-secondary education.
+The district includes eight National Blue Ribbon Schools, which have achieved a 97% graduation rate and over 75% progression to post-secondary education.